 In general, I’m blessed to not feel lonely or invisible.
 I’m very fortunate that my daughters and grandchildren live nearby.
 My husband loves me.
 I belong to a faith community where I’m valued.
 I have friends who genuinely have care and concern for me.
 But, even when we know we matter, there are times we can end up feeling invisible.
 Let me tell you about an experience from a few years ago.

 I felt like I was prepared for a time, away from home, that I knew would be challenging.
-I armed (notice the language…”armed”) myself with plenty of reading material and packed comfortable sandals for long walks.
+I armed myself with plenty of reading material and packed comfortable sandals for long walks.
 I was going to be in a beautiful location, with mostly “nice”, “caring” people, and I carried with me positive thoughts from friends.
 In spite of all that I ended up feeling very alone.

-Following are some of the things I wrote during the week.
+The following are some of the things I wrote during the week.
 (Honestly, it’s tough for me to commit these words to this page; to be vulnerable enough to share my insecurities)

 “waves of emotion wash over you, tears come from a well you were sure was dry, your head throbs, your throat hurts, but no one sees you”